sessionbird/docker-icinga/README.md

 ```
 docker build -t icinga:1.11.5 .
-docker run -p 8080:80 icinga:1.11.5
+docker run -d -p 8080:80 icinga:1.11.5
 ```

-Now your browser at [http://localhost:8080/icinga/](http://localhost:8080/icinga/) and authenticate as `icingaadmin` with password `admin` (if left to default).
+Now point your browser to [http://localhost:8080/icinga/](http://localhost:8080/icinga/) and authenticate as `icingaadmin` with password `admin` (if left to default).
 Enjoy!

 ## Kudos